qlem/qlstatus/README.md

 - `%B` battery
 - `%W` wireless

-For each module you can change its output format, e.g.
+For each module you can change its output format by editing related format option, e.g.
 ```
 # battery
 battery_format = %L %V      # gives the output: bat 42%

 ...

-# temperature
-temperature = %V            # to only print the module value
+battery_format = %V         # to only print remaining percent

 ...
 # wireless
 wireless_format = %L: %V    # gives: ESSID: 84%
 ...